-It also features cream cheese, pecan and coconut!
+It also features a rich cream cheese swirl layer, pecans and coconut!
 I have included a full visual guide to making the Earthquake cake recipe for you.
 So have no fear, you've got this!

-Earthquake cake is a rich and gooey chocolate cake loaded up with coconut, pecans, chocolate chips and a scrumptious cream cheese mixture.
-Despite all that going the cake is super easy to make, thanks in part to the help of German chocolate cake mix.
+Earthquake cake is a rich and gooey chocolate cake loaded up with coconut, pecans, chocolate chips.
+There is also a scrumptious cheesecake layer that creates a swirling frosting within the cake and the cracks and crevices that give the dessert it's name.
+Despite all that going the cake is super easy to make, thanks in part to the help of chocolate cake boxed mix.

 The German Chocolate Earthquake cake has several layers that create the fun effect of the cake, which require a few extra steps.
 No worries, I have pictures to ensure you don't miss anything and get great results the first time!